ولا يقتضي التكرار و لا يحتمله

 ولا تعمل نية الثنتين إلا أن تكون المرأة أمة لأن صيغة الأمر مختصرة من طلب الفعل بالمصدر الذي هو فرد

-Furthermore, in the Arabic language, all verbs (and therefore commands) are derived from their root word (maṣdar).
-For example, when one says إضرب they are actually saying أطلب منك الضرب.
-As the root word is specified for singular, it does not encompass more than one, and therefore it is not possible that an amr which is derived from it can encompass the meaning of more than one by default.
+In Arabic, all verbs (and so all commands) are derived from the root word (maṣdar).
+To say إضرب is to say أطلب منك الضرب.
+Since the maṣdar is specified for the singular, it does not encompass more than one, and the amr derived from it cannot by default encompass more than one either.

 ومعنى التوحّد مرعى في ألفاظ الوُحدان و ذلك بالفردية و الجنسية و المثنّي بمعزل عنهما

-If one said to his wife "Divorce yourself" this can be applied as fardiyyah, so she can give herself one divorce and this will be the default.
-It can also apply to the total genus, so in this case the maximum number of ṭalāq which can be given is three, therefore there is a possibility for three divorces to occur if the husband intended it.
-The wife will not be able to divorce herself twice as this is not considered; it can only apply to the minimum of the genus (which is one) by default, or to the maximum, which is three.
+If a man says to his wife "Divorce yourself", the formula admits two readings: as fardiyyah, where she gives herself one divorce, the default; or as the total genus, where, since the maximum number of ṭalāq is three, three divorces may occur if the husband intended them.
+The wife cannot divorce herself twice; the dual is not considered.
+The reading is either to the minimum of the genus, which is one, or to its maximum, which is three.

 وما تكرر من العبادات فبأسبابها لا بالأوامر